-PTSD (post-traumatic stress disorder) appears in some people who live through situations that are extremely dangerous, frightening or distressing.
+PTSD (post-traumatic stress disorder) may appear in some people who live through situations that are extremely traumatic or distressing.
 Some people develop a short-term or acute version of the disorder that lasts for no longer than a few months.
 However, others develop a chronic form of the condition that can linger for years.
 Let’s look at the signs and symptoms that can occur in a person affected by PTSD.

 The Four Symptom Categories